Key Takeaways

 Many manufacturers (like Nuova Simonelli, La Marzocco, and Rancilio) require filtration to maintain warranty coverage.

-Water composition has a direct influence on extraction, flavor, crema, and equipment longevity.
-The following targets reflect widely accepted standards used by specialty cafés, manufacturers, and the Specialty Coffee Association (SCA).
+Water composition has a direct influence on extraction, flavor clarity, crema quality, and equipment longevity.
+The targets below reflect widely used standards in specialty cafés and equipment guidance, including widely referenced SCA-aligned ranges.

 Why it matters:

-- Too high → bitter, chalky espresso + limescale
+- Too high → bitter/chalky espresso + heavy limescale

-- This range offers ideal extraction while minimizing scale buildup
+- This range supports good extraction while limiting scale buildup

-Represents the water’s buffering ability (resistance to pH change).
+What it means: The water’s buffering capacity (resistance to pH swings).

 Why it matters:

-- Too low → espresso tastes sharp, sour
+- Too low → espresso tastes sharp, overly bright, sour

-- Too high → espresso tastes dull or flat
+- Too high → espresso tastes dull, muted, or flat

 Why it matters:

-- Low TDS → under-extracted, acidic, weak shots
+- Low TDS → under-extracted, weak, acidic shots

-- High TDS → heavy, muddy, or bitter flavor
+- High TDS → heavy, muddy, or bitter flavors

-- This range supports balanced extraction and full-bodied crema
+- This target supports balanced extraction and fuller crema

 Why it matters:

-- Acidic water → metal corrosion & sour shots
+- Acidic water → corrosion risk + sour taste

-- Alkaline water → dull flavor & poor solubility
+- Alkaline water → dull flavor and reduced solubility

-- Near-neutral pH protects boilers and maintains flavor clarity
+- Near-neutral pH helps protect boilers and keep flavor clean

 Why it matters: